 Assistive Technology Service

-The Service offers support for users with visual, mobility and hearing impairments, and for those with learning difficulties.
-The University’s Disability Support Service works with the Library in providing a range of services, equipment and software to enable students to participate fully in their courses.
+The Service offers support for users who require assistive technology due to a disability, ongoing physical or mental health condition, or learning difficulty.
+The University's Disability Support Service works with the Library in providing a range of services including assistive technology to enable students to participate fully in their courses.
 The Service also receives computer support from Information Solutions and Services.

 The Service aims to provide an accessible environment to suit the needs of students.